-• Through reflective journaling, oral discussion, and essay reports in his/her portfolio, each student generates a clear picture of the internship experience as it compares to the experience of leadership readiness.
-The senior portfolio will critique leadership perspectives and measure the student's growth in the President's Leadership Program.
+- Through reflective journaling, oral discussion, and essay reports in his/her portfolio, each student generates a clear picture of the internship experience as it compares to the experience of leadership readiness.
+The senior portfolio will critique leadership perspectives and measure the student's growth in the President's Leadership Program. - Each student prepares a professional visual presentation and defense of the internship experience for delivery to all cohorts, supervisors, faculty, and guests.
+Using a common oral presentation rubric, the presentation is evaluated for assessment purposes.